nathanpalmer/Nancy.Stitch/README.md

 > Install-Package Stitch.Compilers.CoffeeScript

-Then add the StitchConfiguration to your Bootstrapper, Register and Enable.
+Then create the StitchConfiguration and Enable.

 ```csharp
 var configuration = new StitchConfiguration()